 Chocolate Chip Meringue Cookies

 Bake these delicious cookies when you don't have other plans for the oven, because they'll need three hours at a very low heat to reach just the right white crispness on the outside and a perfect tenderness on the inside.
-Make sure they don't brown.
-You can vary the recipe, adding coarsely chopped dried apricots or prunes instead of chocolate chips.

 - Yield: Makes 2 1/2 dozen

 Source: Martha Stewart Living, February 1999

 - 2 cups (one 12-ounce bag) semisweet chocolate chips